Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Introduction

-the system (\ref{TT}) has a unique solution that satisfies the boundary condition (\ref{BC}).
-Further, the unique solution is radially-invariant, i.e., it depends only on $|z|$. \end{theorem}

-Therefore, any point in the triangular region represents a smooth solution of the (generalized) tt* equation in $\mathbb{C}^*=\mathbb{C} \backslash \{0\}$.
-So, Theorem \ref{thm-GIL-1} characterizes a two-parameter family of smooth solutions for the tt* equation in $\mathbb{C}^*$.
-Note that a similar result to Theorem \ref{thm-GIL-1} had been obtained by Guest and Lin in \cite{GL-1}, where they demanded $\gamma, \delta>0$.
-But the difference is crucial since Theorem \ref{thm-GIL-1} characterize {\sl all} smooth radial solution of Equation (\ref{TT}) \cite{GIL-2}.
-The work of \cite{GL-1} also triggered some other researches, such as \cite{Mochi-1} and \cite{Mochi-2}.
-By the Riemann-Hilbert approach, Guest et al. obtained all connection formulae for the tt* equation, i.e., $a,b \in \{1, 2\}$ \cite{GIL-2}.
-The complete picture of the monodromy data, holomorphic data, and asymptotic data were eventually obtained in \cite{GIL-3}.
+In \cite{GIL-1}, Guest, Its and Lin proved the following property for equation \eqref{TT} with boundary condition \eqref{BC}. \begin{Theorem}[\cite{GIL-1}] For $a,b>0$ and any $(\gamma,\delta)$ in the triangular region $\gamma \ge -\frac{2}{a}$, $\delta \le \frac{2}{b}$, ${\gamma-\delta \le 2}$, the system \eqref{TT} has a unique smooth solution that satisfies the boundary condition~\eqref{BC}.
+Furthermore, the unique solution is real and radially-invariant. \end{Theorem} Theorem \ref{thm-GIL-1} establishes a map from the point $(\gamma, \delta)$ in the triangular region in Figure \ref{fig-1} to the smooth solution of equation~\eqref{TT}.
+Thus, it characterizes a two-parameter family of smooth real solutions of the tt* equation in $\mathbb{C}^*$.
+Note that a result similar to Theorem \ref{thm-GIL-1} had been obtained by Guest and Lin in \cite{GL-1}, where they required $\gamma, \delta>0$.
+But the difference is crucial since Theorem \ref{thm-GIL-1} characterizes {\it all} smooth radial solution of equation~\eqref{TT} \cite{GIL-2}.
+By the Riemann--Hilbert approach, Guest et al.\ obtained all connection formulae for the tt* cases, i.e., ${a,b \in \{1, 2\}}$~\cite{GIL-2}.
+The complete picture of the monodromy data, holomorphic data, and asymptotic data were finally obtained in~\cite{GIL-3}.

-In \cite{GIL-3}, some fine structures (more detailed asymptotics) of the solutions of tt* equation near $z=0$ were revealed.
-However, the fine structures are complicated, lacking of intuitional explanation or other relevant results that could directly support them.
-The first aim of this paper is to verify them numerically up to $100$ digits in all cases: the general case, the edge case, and the vertex case.
-To be more specific, we will only consider the tt* equation with $a=b=2$, which is the case 4a studied in detail in \cite{GIL-1, GIL-2, GIL-3}.
-In this case, $u=2 w_0$, $v=2 w_1$.
-So (\ref{TT}) becomes
+The case $a=b=2$ of \eqref{TT}, which is the case 4a in their classification of the tt*-Toda equations, was studied more thoroughly.
+In \cite{GIL-3}, the fine asymptotics(see below for the exact definition) are all given for the class of solutions defined in Theorem \ref{thm-GIL-1}.
+In this case, $w_0=\frac{1}{2}u$ and $ w_1=\frac{1}{2}v$ were used as the proper independent variables.
+Then \eqref{TT} becomes